 In addition to supplying your body with nourishment, food is perhaps the best means for maintaining a positive mental attitude on long expeditions.
 The mental aspect of mountaineering is possibly the greatest challenge we face as climbers.
 Anybody can train physically, given enough time, but it is more difficult to prepare for the mental ordeal of waiting for the weather to clear.
 On poor weather days you will find that having an interesting variety of goodies in your food bag may be the difference between a mental annoyance and mental torture.
 Besides keeping yourself mentally healthy, a diverse food supply earns you fast friends as you barter with tent mates for savory snacks.

 Take care while shopping for your lunch snacks.
 Don't wait for the last minute.
 Make a list in advance, and add to it as you generate and remember more ideas.
 Try to shop at stores that offer a large variety of gourmet and specialty foods, as well as your old, stand-by favorites.
-Keep in mind that, for the most part, McKinley stays cold enough to preserve perishable food for weeks.
+Keep in mind that, for the most part, Denali stays cold enough to preserve perishable food for weeks.

 Personal lunch suggestions: bagels, tortillas, crackers (Wheat Thins, Triscuits), hummus, Pringles, corn nuts, smoked almonds, roasted cashews, GORP mix (peanuts, M&M's, sunflower seeds, raisins), smoked salmon, fresh veggies (carrots), salami, pepperoni, cheese (pepper jack, Swiss, cheddar), jerky, candy variety (sweet, sour), chocolate bars, hard candies, energy bars (Cliff, Luna), dried fruits (apricots, pineapple, pear), drink mix (Kool Aid, Crystal Light).
 Perishable food items may be purchased at a grocery store en-route to Talkeetna, but you should have the bulk of lunch items already purchased and packed.